patrickdk77/logstash-wins/readme.md

 # Logstash TCP Wins
+Rewritten to be lambda friendly, add typescript defs

+forked from rcoundon/logstash-wins
   Inspired by the winston-logstash module but as that isn't actively maintained and doesn't support 3.0.0 of Winston, I decided to create my own

 ## A Transport for Winston that allows for the sending of data to the Logstash TCP input plugin